 You will notice the the count line is shown, but due to the scale the other lines are suppressed at the bottom on the chart.
 Lets fix this

 Select the Display overrides tab on the far right side and select the #C as the Query or series name.
-Under Style select AxisYType and set it to Secondary.
+Under Style select AxisYType and set it to Right Y-Axis.

 Let's now compare KPIs at different time periods using the timeshift operator.
 The timeshift operator shifts the time series of your query.
 It's very useful to compare across multiple time periods.